Movement of New Forces

-Movement of New Forces (Рух нових сил, Rukh Novykh Syl) is a Ukrainian political party that was founded as the "Party of Harmonious Development" on February 11, 2015 and renamed in February 2017 by Mikheil Saakashvili.
+Movement of New Forces (Рух нових сил, Rukh Novykh Syl) is a Ukrainian political party which was founded as the Party of Harmonious Development on 11 February 2015, and renamed on 23 February 2017 by former Georgian President and former Ukrainian Governor of Odesa Oblast Mikheil Saakashvili.

 History

-After autumn 2015 attempts and negotiations were launched to form a political party around then Governor of Odessa Oblast Mikheil Saakashvili and members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance.
+After autumn 2015 attempts and negotiations were launched to form a political party around then Governor of Odesa Oblast Mikheil Saakashvili and members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance.
 This project collapsed in June 2016.